How it works

 Is Dr. Farias' method and the protocols included on this online training program considered a medical treatment?

 No. Dr. Farias' method, exercises, music, choreographies and relaxation protocols are not considered a medical treatment.
-However, neurologists worldwide recommend patients to follow our protocols as a complement to their current medical treatment.
+However, neurologists and physical therapists worldwide recommend patients to follow our protocols as a complement to their current medical treatment.
 The Dystonia Recovery Online Program can be used as a natural alternative for clients seeking noninvasive ways of reducing their dystonic symptoms or improving their quality of life.

 If someone is diagnosed with Cervical Dystonia, Spasmodic Torticollis, Laterocollis, Retrocollis or Anterocollis what program would be the best to follow?